Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Variable Step Linear Multistep Method (vLMM) Theory

-Moreover, the variable–step coefficients $\{\alpha_{jk},\beta_{jk}\}$ are uniformly bounded. \end{assumption} Notice that bounded coefficients $\alpha_{jk}, \beta_{jk}$ follow from bounded step ratios for AB/AM methods, and BDF \cite[Lem.~5.3]{hairer1993solving}. \begin{assumption} The vLMM \eqref{eq:vlmm_unified} is order-$p$ consistent in the sense of Definition~\ref{df:vstep_consistency}. \end{assumption} \begin{assumption}[ODE regularity] The right–hand side $f$ is sufficiently smooth, i.e., $f\in \mathcal{C}^{p+1}$ and locally Lipschitz on the forward–invariant compact set $\mathcal{X}$. \end{assumption}
+Moreover, the variable-step coefficients $\{\alpha_{jk},\beta_{jk}\}$ are uniformly bounded. \end{assumption} Notice that bounded coefficients $\alpha_{jk}, \beta_{jk}$ follow from bounded step ratios for AB/AM methods and BDF \cite[Lem.~5.3]{hairer1993solving}. \begin{assumption} The vLMM \eqref{eq:vlmm_unified} is order-$p$ consistent in the sense of Definition~\ref{df:vstep_consistency}. \end{assumption} \begin{assumption}[ODE regularity] The right-hand side $f$ is sufficiently smooth, i.e., $f\in \mathcal{C}^{p+1}$ and locally Lipschitz on the forward-invariant compact set $\mathcal{X}$. \end{assumption}